fireblocks/ts-sdk/docs/apis/WebhooksV2Api.md

   pageCursor: pageCursor_example,
   // number | Maximum number of items in the page (optional)
   pageSize: 10,
+  // number | Start time in milliseconds since epoch to filter by notifications created after this time (default 31 days ago) (optional)
+  startTime: 1625097600000,
+  // number | End time in milliseconds since epoch to filter by notifications created before this time (default current time) (optional)
+  endTime: 1625017600000,
+  // Array<NotificationStatus> | List of notification statuses to filter by (optional)
+  statuses: param_value,
+  // Array<WebhookEvent> | List of webhook event types to filter by (optional)
+  events: param_value,
+  // string | Resource ID to filter by (optional)
+  resourceId: 44fcead0-7053-4831-a53a-df7fb90d440f,
 };

 fireblocks.webhooksV2.getNotifications(body).then((res: FireblocksResponse<NotificationPaginatedResponse>) => {